This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 There are several different methods to avoid pregnancy

-This is how you get your period back after birth control pills
+This is how you regain your period back after discontinuing birth control pills

-Having a missed period or post-pill acne is not because there is anything wrong with your menstrual cycle or your hormones, but can be seen as a delayed side effect.
-There are a number of things you can do yourself to promote your ovulation and thus give your body the best conditions to push through a healthy menstrual cycle:
+Experiencing a missed period or post-pill acne does not indicate a problem with your menstrual cycle or hormones; rather, it can be viewed as a delayed side effect.
+There are several self-care measures you can take to support ovulation and create optimal conditions for a healthy menstrual cycle:

-• In order for the thyroid gland and the menstrual cycle to function as it is meant to, it is important that you do not have nutritional deficiencies, especially regarding vitamin D and magnesium (as well as zinc to combat acne).
-You can't build a house without wood!
-If you suspect you have a nutritional deficiency, check it out and try to boost your body with a nutritious and varied diet.
+• For the thyroid gland and menstrual cycle to function optimally, it is important to avoid nutritional deficiencies, especially in vitamin D and magnesium (and zinc to combat acne).
+You can not build a house without wood!
+If you suspect you have a nutritional deficiency, get examined and enrich your diet with a variety of nutritious foods.

 • Be patient and consistent while being kind to yourself.
 The results are coming!